zowe/zowe-client-java-sdk/README.md

 ## TeamConfig Package

-The TeamConfig package provides API method(s) to retrieve a profile section from Zowe Global Team Configuration with keytar information to help perform ZOSConnection processing without hard coding username and password.
+The TeamConfig package provides API method(s) to retrieve a profile section from Zowe Global Team Configuration with keytar information to help perform connection processing without hard coding username and password.
+Keytar represents credentials stored securely on your computer when performing the Zowe global initialize [command](https://docs.zowe.org/stable/user-guide/cli-using-initializing-team-configuration/) which prompts you for username and password.

 TeamConfig class only supports Zowe Global Team Configuration provided by Zowe V2.